HAShihab/fathmm/README.md

 In it's simplest form, our software parses dbSNP rs IDs and protein missense mutations from \<INPUT> and returns a list of predictions weighted for inherited-disease mutations (Human) in \<OUTPUT>.
 Furthermore, we return predictions on disease-associations when a mutation falls within a SUPERFAMILY domain.
-Our p redictions are written into the same directory

 ```
 python fathmm.py -i <INPUT> -o <OUTPUT>